siteleaf/learn.siteleaf.com/_managing-content/posts.markdown

 ### Layout

-The layout field lets you select which layout in `_layouts/` this post should use.
+Choose which layout you'd like to use.
+Any layout you have in `_layouts` will be listed here.

 ## Further Reading